gmirsky/zth-k8s-postgresql/README.md

 # Zero to Hero: A Kubernetes PostgreSQL cluster

-Zero to Hero: A Kubernetes PostgreSQL cluster tutorial from begining to end.
+Zero to Hero: A Kubernetes PostgreSQL cluster tutorial from beginning to end.
 This is a fully detailed step-by-step process tutorial with minimal skills assumed.

 You will build a clustered Postgres database with automated and scheduled backups to cloud storage, monitoring with Prometheus and a Grafana dashboard.
-You will also build a ingress controller so that your database, Prometheus and Grafan are available outside of your Kubernetes cluster.
+You will also build an ingress controller so that your database, Prometheus and Grafana are available outside of your Kubernetes cluster.

 This tutorial uses Kubectl, Krew, Azure CLI or AWS CLI, Helm, Base64 and pgAdmin.
 Not familiar with all of these?
 Don't worry.
 There are detailed step by step instructions for you to follow along with so you can learn by doing.

-**Revision Date:** `29-December-2023`
+**Revision Date:** `08-January-2024`

 ------